Main content start

 Student performance in a course is assessed by a combination of continuous assessments and examinations.
 Continuous assessments include course works, tests and projects.

-What are the general graduation requirements for Diploma in College Foundation Studies programme / Associate Degree / Higher Diploma Programmes?
+What are the general graduation requirements for Diploma in Foundation Studies programme / Associate Degree / Higher Diploma Programmes?

-• obtain 30 credits (i.e. 120 Qualifications Framework (QF) credits) of courses as prescribed in the Diploma in College Foundation Studies curricula;
+• obtain 30 credits (i.e. 120 Qualifications Framework (QF) credits) of courses as prescribed in the Diploma in Foundation Studies curricula;

 • achieve a Cumulative GPA of 1.7 or above;